What is gender identity?

 Beyond the Gender Binary

-Traditionally, many societies have viewed gender in binary terms — that is, splitting it into ‘male’ and ‘female’.
+Traditionally, our society have viewed gender in binary terms — that is, splitting it into ‘male’ and ‘female’.
 However, this binary doesn’t accommodate the full spectrum of human identity.
 Many people don’t see themselves as fitting neatly into these categories; some identify as non-binary or genderqueer, among other identities, which means they might see themselves as neither, both, or a combination of male and female identities.

 Thinking of gender as a spectrum allows for a more inclusive understanding that respects and recognises the diverse ways people experience and express their gender.
 This perspective can help everyone feel validated and supported.